GPO 328 Bell On / Bell Off

 We are now offering all our telephones with the option to purchase our own 'Dial-A-Tone' pulse to tone converter at a special 'bundle' price to ensure your telephone is compatible with BT 'Digital Voice' and other VOIP systems.

-This is a rare British Bakelite 328 first introduced by the GPO in 1937.
+This is an exceptional example of a British Bakelite 328 first introduced by the GPO in 1937.
 It has the very useful feature of having latching buttons to allow the bell to be turned on and off.
-This example has a handset dated 1954 (164 54) and refurbished by the GPO in 1961.
+This example has a handset dated 1954 (164 54).
 The photographs are of the actual telephone for sale and accurately record its condition.

 This telephone is in first class working order and the case has a nice sheen.
-It has a fully serviced No.12 dial with an alphanumeric dial plate.
+It has a fully serviced No.12 dial with an enamel alphanumeric dial plate.
+The base is in exceptional condition which is a great rarity.
 All cords have been replaced with my own, UK manufactured, pure Egyptian cotton braided cords correctly terminated with cotton ties.

 The telephone comes complete with our own high quality reproduction paper furniture.
 The dial label can be customised with an area and telephone number of your choice.